We are all stories in the end.

 She got up to fetch the papers and then sat back down, examining them briefly.
 It seemed to be fairly standard things, such as her name, her address, education, emergency contacts, etc… However, it also delved into more bizarre things such as her favorite color, if she was open to try out several jobs (with matching pay), did she like top bunk or bottom bunk, and what would be the ideal bowtie in her opinion.

 Do I really need this job? she thought to herself, ultimately deciding that yes, she did.
 Hopefully, this was just a very odd hotel and not… well…

 Whatever, she thought.
 It’s not like there’s anything better for me.

-She opened her backpack and fetched her pencil case, taking out markers until she found her ball-point pen.
+She opened her backpack and fetched her pencil case, taking out colorful markers until she found her ball-point pen.